subquery/documentation/docs/subquery_network/node_operators/stake.md

 :::danger

 This is really bad.
-When your stake is overallocated, your receive 0 rewards for that the period of time that it is over allocated - immediately fix this!
+When your stake is over-allocated, your receive 0 rewards for that the period of time that it is over allocated - immediately fix this!

 :::